Pence says he ‘cannot in good conscience’ endorse Trump

 By Veronica Stracqualursi, CNN

 “Donald Trump is pursuing and articulating an agenda that is at odds with the conservative agenda that we governed on during our four years.
-That’s why I cannot in good conscience endorse Donald Trump in this campaign,” Pence said on Fox News, in a stunning repudiation of his former running mate.
+That’s why I cannot in good conscience endorse Donald Trump in this campaign,” Pence said on Fox News.

-The former vice president had withheld his endorsement during the 2024 Republican primary, after he ended his own presidential bid.
+The former vice president, after ending his own presidential bid in October, withheld an endorsement in the 2024 Republican primary, but he previously vowed to back the eventual GOP nominee.
+Trump had said after Pence dropped out that his former vice president should endorse him, saying, “I chose him, made him vice president.
+But … people in politics can be very disloyal.”

 While he said he is “incredibly proud” of the record of the Trump-Pence administration, Pence argued that the former president has walked away from conservative issues, pointing to Trump’s stance on abortion and US national debt and his reversal on TikTok.

 “During my presidential campaign, I made it clear there were profound differences between me and President Trump on a range of issues.
-And not just our difference on my constitutional duties that I exercised January 6th,” Pence said.
+And not just our difference on my constitutional duties that I exercised January 6th,” Pence said on “The Story with Martha MacCallum.”

 “As I have watched his candidacy unfold, I’ve seen him walking away from our commitment to confronting the national debt.
 I’ve seen him starting to shy away from a commitment to the sanctity of human life.
 And this last week, his reversal on getting tough on China and supporting our administration’s efforts to force a sale of ByteDance’s TikTok,” he added.